 Personally, I love the freedom of adding embellishments to my heart’s content using embroidery, so I just stitch the shapes down.
 I used a combination of back stitch (snowflakes and fern stem), lazy daisy stitches (hearts and leaves of fern), french knots (small berries/flowers), woven wheel (large flowers) and blanket stitches (attaching the shapes) to add details to the snowmen.

-(You can see many of these stitches demonstrated in my Imagine Embroidery class here.)
+(You can see many of these stitches demonstrated in my free Embroidery Youtube video here.)

 You can leave them in embroidery hoops, add them to a mini quilt or as ornaments.
 I can’t wait to see how you add your own creativity to them!